How do I know if I qualify to earn 6 credits tuition free?

 In short, you will save time, money, and ease the transition into professional careers or further education.

 Yes.
 We require homeschool students to provide their high school transcript.
 If registering for more than 5 credits in a semester, proof of two MMR immunizations is required.

 What kind of assistance will be provided to students?

 Running Start students can use all of the student support resources available on campus.
-Some of these resources include: reading, writing and math labs, career advising, counseling and intramurals.
+Some of these resources include: writing and math labs, career advising, counseling and intramurals.